 ABOUT

-The artistic practice of Danish artist Helene Nymann addresses the notion of embodied knowledge and the ways in which associative images stimulate memory.
-Applying mnemonic devices and memory-systems for image-making, Nymann constructs performative environments in which the moving image, sound and sculpture make way for transformative arrays of consciousness, deepening the understanding of the fundamental aspects, by which we process information, store knowledge and create memories for more sustainable futures.
+Helene Nymann (b.
+1982, Denmark) is a Danish visual artist and artistic researcher.
+She works with embodied knowledge, memory-systems and future ancestry.
+By applying mnemonic devices for image-making, Nymann constructs performative environments in which the moving image, sound and sculpture make way for transformative arrays of consciousness, deepening the understanding of the fundamental aspects, by which we process information, store knowledge and create memories for more sustainable futures.